pliniocampinas/projeto-sudoku/README.md

 # projeto-sudoku
-A micro API built on node.js along with python, the one responsible for solving the sudoku table.
+Micro API built on node.js along with python, the one responsible for solving the sudoku table.
 Built entirely with node native tools, no external dependencies besides python.

 ## PT-BR ##